Payment of Gratuity (Amendment) Bill, 2017 Passed – Exemption Limit Rs. 20 lakhs – Big Relief to salaried Tax Payers

 Any gratuity amount received by an employee (Government or Private sector employee) during his service is taxable.
 But when gratuity is received by the employee at the time of his retirement, death or superannuation then tax exemption rules for government employees differs from private sector employees.

 In case of Government Employees the entire gratuity amount that he/she receives on retirement or on death is exempted from paying any Income tax.
-Gratuity received on retirement (or) during service period is taxable under the head “Salary.”
+Gratuity received during service period is taxable under the head “Salary.”
 It should be shown under the head of “Salaries”.
 This is applicable for both Government as well as Private sector employees.
 The Gratuity received by the legal heir (or) nominee is not taxable if the gratuity becomes due/sanctioned after the death of the employee.
 If the gratuity amount becomes due and paid before the death of the employee then it is taxable under the head ‘Income from Other Sources.’

 The service tenure is based on whether the organization is covered under the Act or not.
 If the organization is covered under the Act, the employee’s service tenure will be considered for a full year, provided he has worked for more than six months, but less than a year.
 If the organization is not covered under the Act then the tenure of the employee whose services exceeds six month.